UnleashedMind/ampliclean/README.md

 # ampliclean
-Command line tool to clean aws resources
+Command line tool to clean aws resources.
+This command line tool is intended to be only used to clean up resources in aws account that are only for dev and test purposely.
+Do NOT use it on production aws account.

 ## Install the CLI
 This tool is not published to the npm.